meal-or-no-meal/meal-or-no-meal.github.io/ground-rules.md

 ## Communication
 Under Normal Circumstances
-* Slack will be the primary method of breif communication under normal circumstances
+* Slack will be the primary method of brief communication under normal circumstances
 * Google Meets will be used for extended communication under normal circumstances

 Under non-normal communication circumstances